-“Your grandfather had two wives, one legitimate, the other illegitimate.
-Obviously, your father was the son of the legitimate wife.
-While I was the one that was born on the other side of the tracks.
+“Your grandfather had two wives: one legitimate, the other illegitimate.
+Obviously, your father was the son of the legitimate wife, while I was the one that was born on the other side of the tracks.
 It wasn't a secret, although father tried to keep us separate if he could.
-Choi Yang and I ended up in the same schools and we had to deal with each other.
+However, Choi Yang and I ended up in the same schools and we had to deal with each other.
 It was a delicate balance loving your father.
-He was a good brother, through our youthful years, and we could have been considered friends.
-But, things changed when Ariel Lin came into the picture.”
+He was a good brother through our youthful years, and we were friends.
+But, that changed when Ariel Lin came into the picture.”

 “My mother,” Savan frowned.
-Why the hell hadn't his father told him about this?
+Why hadn't his father told him about this?

 “I loved her very much, your mother.
 She was so beautiful.”

-“We grew up in the same place; we were neighbors, then friends, then more.
+“We grew up in the same neighborhood.
+We were neighbors, then friends, then more.
 I always thought she would end up with me until your father came along.”

 “Are you telling me you’re holding me here because you were scorned?”
 Savan laughed at the thought.
 “That’s really childish.”

 “No, that has to do with your father, and my revenge against him.
 You see, this scar I wear now, he caused that, and the death of Jiro’s mother.
-He refused to fund a deal we had made together when you were very young.
-As a result, my new wife died.
-It almost cost me my life and as a result your mother's.
-I made it a point to make sure that your father pays for all that death.”
+He refused to fund a deal we had made together.
+The consequences of his refusal led to a brutal accident that led to my new wife’s death.
+I survived the accident, but your mother fell victim to my pain.
+I made it a point to make sure that your father felt my despair.”

-“It was a mistake,” Dao Ming said quietly.
+“It was a mistake,” Dao Ming said, his tone remorseful.
 “She wouldn’t listen to me.”

-This bastard was the reason why his life was the mess it was.
-If his mother had lived, things would be so much better, he would still be in Hong Kong, a happy man, living a quiet life.
+If his mother had lived, he would still be in Hong Kong, a happy man, living a quiet life.
+This bastard had stolen that from him.
 Pain burst behind his eyes and he groaned, looking up, he saw one of the guards holding the chair up.
-He barely had time to push it off as it came down again on the top of his head and he dropped to the ground unconscious.
+He tightened his hold on Dao Ming’s neck as the chair came down again on top of his head and he dropped to the ground unconscious.

-The next time he woke up, his head felt like it was splitting open.
+The next time Savan woke up, his head felt like it was splitting open.
 He was in the back of a van, sprawled on the floor, his hands and legs tied together, and tape over his mouth.
 Two men sat on the benches on either side of the van holding guns.
 He sighed and closed his eyes.
-He didn’t know where they were going but the first chance he got; he was going to murder that bastard Dao Ming before they got him.
+He didn’t know where they were going.
+But he was going to murder that bastard Dao Ming the first chance he got.
 If he was to die, he was taking his mother’s murderer with him.

 Cole sat in his kitchen staring at the note that Savan and Liang had left a day ago.
-He wasn’t sure what it was about the note that was so unsettling, but he couldn’t seem to let it go.
 Picking up his cell phone, he went through his call log again.
-He’d been dialing Savan’s number all day, and getting no answer.
+He had dialed Savan’s number all day with no answer.
 It was almost five in the evening and still Savan hadn't called back, not even a text message.
-Going through his contacts, he dialed Liang’s number and listened as it called.
+Going through his contacts, he dialed Liang’s number.

 “Cole,” Liang’s voice filled his ear and he sighed.

 “Where the hell is Savan?
-I’ve been trying to call him for two days now.
 Why isn’t he answering his phone?”

-“You guys left without explaining, is there something I should know?”
+“You guys left.
+Is there something I should know?”

 “I’m coming over.”

 “I’m well aware, Cole.
-Nothing is wrong, please; I’ll call you when I get to the loft.”
+Nothing is wrong.
+I’ll call you when I get to the loft.”

 The line went dead and Cole felt a wave of uneasiness sweep through him.
 Getting off the stool, he grabbed his car keys from the kitchen counter and hurried out.
 He had waited too long to check.
 He should have gone over this morning when he’d first called Savan and gotten no answer.

-Pulling up at Bovian Image, he found the salon closed, ignoring the front door, he opted for the side door.
-Pulling it open, he ignored the elevator and went up the stairs to the loft.
-Pushing the stairwell door open, he stopped cold when he saw the double doors that were always closed half open.
-They never left the door open ever.
+Pulling into the Bovian Image parking lot, Cole found the salon closed.
+Ignoring the front door, he went to the side door.
+He ignored the elevator and went up the stairs to the loft.
+He stopped cold when he saw the double doors that were always closed half open.

 “How can I help you?”